-Lauren Bradshaw ’10 B.S.
+Lauren Horn ’10 RN

-As a nurse, she can see how well Rivier prepared her for the demands of her profession.
+Today, as a professional nurse in the workforce, she can see how well Rivier prepared her for the demands of her profession.
 “Our instructors prepared us thoroughly, teaching us so much about today’s health care environment,” she says.
-“They were especially diligent in teaching us how to organize our day so that we can accomplish all that is demanded of us.”
-She adds, “Working in different environments, I can tell some of the other nurses didn’t have that.”
+“They were especially diligent in teaching us how to organize our day so that we can accomplish all that is demanded of us.
+Working in different environments, I can tell some of the other nurses didn’t have that.”

 “After traveling all over, I have realized that my Rivier education and experience has helped me tremendously,” she adds.
 “While at Riv, my instructors pushed and encouraged us to be the best that we could be.
 Now, after being a nurse for over three years, I realize the importance of the message they were trying to get across to us.
 I feel that I got a great education from Riv.
 I am so thankful for all the real-world experience and preparation I received, and to all of my instructors who pushed and challenged me.”